harness/developer-hub/release-notes/delegate.md

 #### Hotfix

-- Fixed an issue in ECS Blue Green Deployments when ecs service gets deleted after first/second deployment.
+- Fixed an issue in ECS Blue Green deployments where the ECS service was deleted after the first or second deployment.
 (CDS-91499, ZD-57892)

 ### Harness version 1.24.7, Harness Delegate version 24.02.82302 <!--  February 12, 2024 -->